|Birth: ||Jun. 8, 1900|

 Charles started out in life by working with his father on their farm.
 In 1918, he became severely ill with Spanish Influenza epidemic and almost died.
 He credited his mother with saving his life by applying a 'mustard plaster' on his chest.
 He served with the National Guard, then attended Business School and had aspirations of becoming an Accountant.

 Charles and wife Sylvia moved to the city of South Bend after the death of their young son Wilfred (too many memories).
-He and his brother-in-law, Noble, tried starting a trucking business.
+He and his brother-in-law, Noble Swinehart, tried starting a trucking business.
 He then went to work at Bendix and retired after 35 years.

 THE SURNAME CHANGE:

-When I about 10 years old and tired of repeating my name at school, I asked my Dad why our surname was so long?
-He replied, we are Scots-Irish and, long ago, our name 'used to be MACDUFF', and, a very long time ago, we were Catholic.
-The name MACDUFF didn't impress me then, but now I realize the importance of that name, especially after my brother's DNA test!
+When I was about 10 years old and tired of repeating my name at school, I asked my Dad why our surname was so long?
+He replied, "we are Scots-Irish!
+And long ago, our name used to be Macduff, and a very long time ago, we were Catholic".
+The name Macduff didn't impress me then, but now I realize the importance of that name, especially after my brother's DNA test!
 And, I thought the word Catholic was a little odd because we were Indiana Baptists!
 Of course, I didn't fully understand his words - I just remembered them.
 But today, I know a little more about the history of Scotland and Northern Ireland and realize there was great conflict between Catholics and Presbyterians, even death occurred, thus the name changing to stay safe?
 So obviously, religion was a factor in Northern Ireland.
 I learned that once in America, Presbyterian ministers were well established in the east coast states, but not inland like Kentucky or Tennessee, and that is why so many people became Baptists there.

 My/our 4th great-grandfather, Robert, wrote his name McDuffe in Pennsylvania and Kentucky.
-I have a copy of an 1800 Kentucky Census where the county clerk penciled in his name as MacDuffe, of course, there are other variations of the name, but for some reason our name evolved from MACDUFF (in Scotland) to McDuffe (in Northern Ireland) to McDuffee and McDuffie (in United States).
+I have a copy of an 1800 Kentucky Census where the county clerk penciled in his name as MacDuffe, of course, there are other variations of the name, but for some reason our name evolved from Macduff (in Scotland) to Mcduffe (in Northern Ireland) to McDuffy, McDuffee and McDuffie (in United States).

 Frederick Manson McDuffie (1875 - 1957)